 Dr. Marissa Baker is an Assistant Professor in the UW Department of Environmental & Occupational Health Sciences (DEOHS).
 She also serves as program director of the industrial hygiene training program at the Northwest Center for Occupational Health and Safety, housed at DEOHS.
 She is an affiliate faculty in the Harry Bridges Center for Labor Studies at UW.

-Trained as an industrial hygienist, Dr. Baker has expertise in workplace exposure assessment, using techniques such as air sampling, biomonitoring, and exposure modeling.
-As a DEOHS PhD student in Environmental and Occupational Hygiene she received a competitive F31 fellowship from the National Institute of Environmental Health Sciences.
+Trained as an industrial hygienist, Dr. Baker has expertise in workplace exposure assessment, using techniques such as air sampling, biomonitoring and exposure modeling.
+As a DEOHS PhD student in Environmental and Occupational Hygiene, she received a competitive F31 fellowship from the National Institute of Environmental Health Sciences.
 In 2016, Dr. Baker was awarded the Award for Young Exposure Scientists from the International Society of Exposure Scientists.
 Based on her occupational studies of manganese exposures and health effects, she was invited to serve as a committee member for the International Agency for Research on Cancer in reviewing welding fume as a carcinogen.
 In 2021, Baker was appointed by the administrator of the US Environmental Protection Agency to the Science Advisory Committee on Chemicals.